Apricot-Robotics/ar1/README.md

   - Create a map with any package of your choice
   - Setup a navstack with any packages of your choice
   - Tune the parameters for the robot
 - [ ] Write a Python/C++ script to send a sequence of navigation goals with the ROS action interface.
-The robot must start at the origin and go to the following waypoints in order
+Take at list of waypoints as input from the user and navigate to these points in order
-  - [ ]
-  - [ ]
-  - [ ]
 - [ ] Write a Python/C++ script to publish RVIZ markers which tracks the path/area covered by the robot during the previous task